BodyBoost Founder’s Personal Journey of Weight Loss

 Fitness and a healthy lifestyle have always been a priority in my life.
 33 years ago my main form of exercise was running.
 In my prime, I finished 18 marathons before my knees said, ENOUGH!
-I began to substitute running for brisk walks which are much more joint friendly.
-Unfortunately, they don’t keep the weight off like running did and over the years extra pounds have found their way onto my midsection.
+I began to substitute running for brisk walks which are much more joint-friendly.
+Unfortunately, they don’t keep the weight off as running did and over the years extra pounds have found their way onto my midsection.
 My weight loss journey has been a constant experiment of what works for my body and what is sustainable in the long term.

 Now 78 years young, I walk 5 miles every day at a 15 minute per mile pace and work out at the gym for 60-75 minutes, 3 times a week.
 This keeps me in excellent health, but I still struggled with the extra weight.